Tushar-Mehta-Dev/cement-strength-prediction/README.md

-Cement Strength Prediction (Team Project)
+🧠 Cement Strength Prediction using Machine Learning

-Description:
+📌 Description
-Machine learning model to predict optimal cement composition/strength using dataset.
+This project uses a machine learning model to predict the compressive strength of cement based on its composition and material properties.

-My Contribution:

-Data preprocessing
-Model training and prediction logic
-Worked on implementing ML model using Python
+Machine learning is widely used for this problem because predicting strength manually is complex and time-consuming due to multiple interacting variables.

-Tech Used:
+⚙️ Tech Stack
 Python
 Pandas
+NumPy
 Scikit-learn
-Matplotlib (if kept)
+Matplotlib

-Note:
+🚀 Features
+Data preprocessing and feature scaling
+Model training using Gradient Boosting Regressor Performance evaluation using R² Score and MSE Prediction of cement strength
+Optimization of input compositions

+👨‍💻 My Contribution
+Implemented data preprocessing and feature scaling Trained and evaluated the machine learning model Developed prediction and optimization logic

+🤝 Note
 This was a team project.
 Dataset collection and some visualization components were handled collaboratively.